Unique Things to Do in Crete in October: Crete in the Fall!

 Crete in October

-October is a great month to explore the vast landscape of Crete, especially the mountains.
 The temperatures are not as high as in summer which means that you can enjoy much longer walks in great comfort and without melting under the sun.

 If you’re visiting the eastern region of Lasithi, it’s a great idea to take a trip around the Lasithi Plateau, either by driving or by bike.

 In the area, you can spot the first apples on apple trees, enjoy the views of the remaining windmills, or even visit the Psychro cave.
-Do carry a jacket with you as it can get windy in the highest points of the plateau.
+Do carry a jacket with you as it can get windy at the highest points of the plateau.

 Hiking the highest peak in Crete, Mount Psiloritis is the perfect mountain activity for those staying in the Rethymnon region.